tlevine/vlermv/docs/cache.rst

     is_prime(100)
     del(is_prime[100])

-The cache is an instance of :py:class:`vlermv.Vlermv`.
+The cache is an instance of :py:class:`~vlermv.Vlermv`.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The above method for refreshing the cache works because :py:func:`is_prime`
-isn't really a function; it's actually a :py:class:`~vlermv.Vlermv` object,
+isn't really a function; it is in fact a :py:class:`~vlermv.Vlermv` object,
 and Vlermv has a special :py:meth:`~object.__call__` method.

 Thus, you can use it in all of the ways that you can use